-SLS 1320 Career Skills 2 Credits
+SLS 1320 Career Skills

-This course is designed to assist the student with personal and professional development for successful employment with a concentration on developing a positive self-image, assessing competitiveness strengths, career expectations, learning job search techniques, in addition to written skills and current resume preparation.
+A course designed to assist students with personal and professional development for successful employment with a concentration on developing a positive self-image, assessing competitiveness strengths, career expectations, learning job search techniques, in addition to written skills and current resume preparation.
+Lec.
+Hrs.
+020 Lab Hrs.
+000 Other Hrs.
+000